The Follow Up After The Shot, Finding Your Game or Blood Trail Using a Rangefinder

-- Take a mental note of a land mark where you last had a visual of the animal before or after the shot and then range this distance and point.
+- Take a mental note of a land mark where you last had a visual of the animal before or after the shot and then range this distance and point with you range finder.

 - Then move forward to where you last spotted the animal and range back to where you were standing when you took the shot.

-- Once you have identified the same distance you should be in close vicinity of the last known location of the downed animal.
+- Once you have identified the same distance with your rangefinder you should be in close vicinity of the last known location of the downed animal.
 Look around and you should be able to find your downed animal or at least a blood trail to start your follow up.

 By using your rangefinder in this way can save you allot of time in guess work and minimize wasted time time wondering around possible the incorrect area trying to find your downed game.

 Do You To Find The Best Rangefinder For Your Needs, Superior Quality, Packed With Features…

 Using the Vortex Optics Ranger 1000 Rangefinder will ensure you maximize every opportunity in the field, you wont have worry about missing that shot as this range finder will take the guess work out when buck fever kicks.

 Best of all the Vortex Ranger 1000 Rangefinder is fast, accurate, easy to use, packed with features you would be expecting to pay hundreds of $$$ more for and has a VIP Unconditional Lifetime Warranty.

 If you are looking for a great rangefinder then i recommend the Vortex Optics Ranger 1000, I think you will be very satisfied with this unit.